 And did you know they only have 100 calories for a 1-cup serving, plus more than 20 vitamins and minerals?
 The nutrition editor in me highly approves.
 And I love that it’s just a simple, real food snack.

-So whether you are gearing up for a workout, cooling down from one or just need a healthy, wholesome snack, these homemade popsicles deliver.
+So whether you are gearing up for a workout, cooling down from one or just need a healthy, wholesome snack for summertime, these mango yogurt popsicles deliver.

 The amount of honey you need will depend on how sweet your mango is.
 Start with one tablespoon, then taste and add extra if desired.
 This mixture is also delicious un-frozen, as a smoothie.
 In case you are inpatient like me!
 I use these popsicle molds.